 We have a Fisher-Price Nativity set that we display every year.
 It sits in a prominent place in the living room, and my young children are allowed to touch it, play with it, and recreate the story of Jesus’ birth.

-A few years ago, we brought up the Nativity set and put the box on the table to unpack it.
+This year, we brought up the Nativity set and put the box on the table to unpack it.
 One by one we took them out of the box and arranged them around the stable.
 The shepherds, the wisemen, the camel, sheep, a sheep dog, a donkey.
 Then the Angel who stands in the center of the roof, Mary and Joseph who go inside the stable – and baby Jesus.

 Except… Baby Jesus is missing.